montahabouezzed-sys/Python-for-AI-and-ML-Fundamentals-/README.md

 📊 Example Outputs
 Visual examples (plots, decision boundaries, metrics tables) are stored in the assets/ folder and referenced inside the notebooks.

+📄 License
+This project is released under the MIT License.

+🤝 Contributions
+This repository is primarily a personal learning space, but suggestions and improvements are welcome.